It is a monosulfamic diuretic that differs chemically from thiazide diuretics in that a double ring system is incorporated into its structure.

-It is indicated in the treatment of hypertension alone or in combination with other antihypertensive medications.
+It is indicated in the treatment of hypertension alone or combination with other antihypertensive medications.

 Use in pregnancy

-The usual use of diuretics in an otherwise healthy woman is inappropriate and exposes the mother and the fetus to unnecessary risks.
-Diuretics do not prevent the development of toxemia of pregnancy and there is no satisfactory evidence that they are useful in the treatment of developed toxemia.
+The regular use of diuretics in an otherwise healthy woman is inappropriate and exposes the mother and the fetus to unnecessary risks.
+Diuretics do not prevent the development of toxemia during pregnancy, and there is no satisfactory evidence that they are helpful in the treatment of developed toxemia.

-Edema during pregnancy can arise from pathological causes or from the physiological and mechanical consequences of pregnancy.
-Chlorthalidone is indicated in pregnancy when the edema is due to pathological causes, as it occurs in the absence of pregnancy.
+Edema during pregnancy can arise from pathological causes or the physiological and mechanical consequences of pregnancy.
+Chlorthalidone is indicated in pregnancy when the edema is due to pathological reasons, as it occurs in the absence of pregnancy.

-The dependent edema in pregnancy resulting from the restriction of the venous return by the expanded uterus is adequately treated through the elevation of the lower extremities and the use of a support hose; The use of diuretics to reduce intravascular volume in this case is illogical and unnecessary.
+The dependent edema in pregnancy resulting from the restriction of the venous return by the expanded uterus is adequately treated through the elevation of the lower extremities and a support hose; The use of diuretics to reduce the intravascular volume, in this case, is illogical and unnecessary.

 Dosage and administration

-Therapy should be initiated at the lowest possible dose and then adjusted according to the patient’s individual response.
+Therapy should be initiated at the lowest possible dose and adjusted according to the patient’s response.
 A single dose administered in the morning with food is recommended; divided doses are unnecessary.

 Therapy in most patients should be started with a single daily dose of 15 mg.
 If the response is insufficient after an adequate test, the dose can be increased to 30 mg and then to a single daily dose of 45-50 mg.

 Initiation: adults, initially 30 to 60 mg daily or 60 mg every other day.
 Some patients may require 90 to 120 mg at these intervals or up to 120 mg daily.
-However, levels above this level generally do not produce a greater response.
+However, higher levels generally do not produce a more significant response.